MTawhid7/creative-catalyst-engine/README.md

 This engine is built with a few core architectural principles in mind:

 *   **Separation of Concerns:** The **Service Layer** (`api/`) is strictly decoupled from the **Core Engine** (`catalyst/`).
 The API handles web requests and jobs, while the engine focuses purely on generating fashion intelligence.
 This modularity makes the system easier to maintain and test.
-*   **Resilience by Design:** The pipeline features granular, stage-aware exception handling, and the external API clients have built-in retry and backoff logic.
-The system is designed to salvage partial results from non-critical failures, maximizing value on every run.
-*   **Strategy-Based Logic:** Complex, multi-step operations (like report synthesis and prompt generation) are encapsulated in dedicated "strategy" classes.
-This eliminates code duplication and makes the core pipeline processors lean, readable controllers.
+*   **Strategy-Based Logic:** Complex, multi-step operations (like report synthesis) are encapsulated in dedicated "builder" classes.
+This eliminates monolithic functions, promotes SOLID principles, and makes the core pipeline processors lean, readable controllers.
+*   **Resilience by Design:** The pipeline features granular, stage-aware exception handling, and external API clients have built-in retry logic for transient errors.
+The system is designed to gracefully handle minor creative failures from the AI and proceed to a successful conclusion.
 *   **Configuration over Code:** Key behaviors, such as API keys, URLs, and the choice of image generation model, are controlled via environment variables (`.env`), not hardcoded values.

 ---

 ## Key Features

-*   **True Asynchronous Processing**: A FastAPI front-end accepts jobs and queues them to Celery.
-The tasks themselves are fully `async`, ensuring non-blocking I/O throughout the pipeline for maximum throughput.
+*   **True Asynchronous Processing**: A FastAPI front-end accepts jobs and queues them to Celery, ensuring the API is always responsive.
+The core pipeline logic is fully `async` for maximum I/O throughput.
-*   **Modular, Strategy-Based Architecture**: Core logic is delegated to specialized, reusable components (`ReportAssembler`, `PromptGenerator`), adhering to SOLID principles and making the system highly maintainable.
 *   **Intelligent Multi-Level Caching**:
     *   **L0 Intent Cache (High-Speed):** A pre-inference Redis cache that provides instant results for semantically identical requests, even with different wording.
     *   **L1 Consistency Cache (Semantic):** A vector-based ChromaDB cache that ensures different phrasings of the same core idea produce identical, high-quality results without redundant work.
-*   **Resilient, Native Async API Client**: A custom, modular client for the Gemini API with built-in exponential backoff and retry logic, using the latest native `async` methods for optimal performance.
-*   **AI Creative Direction**: Translates trend data into a professional photography style guide, which is then used to generate highly specific, art-directed image prompts.
+*   **AI-Powered Creative Direction**:
+    *   **Conceptual Blending:** Uses a "Creative Antagonist" not for simple opposition, but to find an opposite world, isolate one tangible principle, and synthesize it into the core theme to create a single, surprising, and innovative design detail.
+    *   **Creative Compass (`desired_mood`):** The system first infers a set of evocative "mood words" from the user's request.
+This "compass" then guides all downstream creative choices, from the selection of inspirational designers to the final art direction of the photography.
+*   **Modular "Divide and Conquer" Synthesis**: Instead of a single, unreliable prompt, the system uses a sequence of smaller, hyper-focused, and schema-driven AI calls to assemble the final report.
+This "builder" pattern dramatically increases the reliability and quality of the structured output.
 *   **Robust Artifact Handling**: A transaction-like caching mechanism with automatic rollback prevents data corruption and orphaned files, ensuring data integrity between the file system and the vector database.

 ---

 ## Architecture Overview

 The engine is architected as a modern, decoupled web service.
-The diagram below illustrates the full request lifecycle, including the two-level caching strategy.
+The diagram below illustrates the full request lifecycle.

 <details>
 <summary>Click to view the Mermaid diagram source code</summary>